Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Methods

 \subsection{Overview of O3 data quality \& expert investigations}

 During O3, Gravity Spy classified $195445$ and $125256$ Omicron triggers from LIGO Livingston and LIGO Hanford, respectively, into one of the $22$ pre-O3 classes with confidence above $90\%$.
+In comparison to LIGO Hanford, the Livingston Observatory experiences a higher rate of glitches due to its better sensitivity in the $\sim10$--$60~\mathrm{Hz}$ band and worse ground-motion conditions near the site.
 Noise due to light scattering dominated at both Livingston and Hanford with $40.3\%$ and $46.6\%$ of the triggers being classified as \emph{Scattered Light} at the two sites respectively (see Table~\ref{tab:top}).
-This is not surprising as ground motion is a persistent source of noise at both the observatories.
-During high ground motion, the vibrating hardware in the detector can reflect any stray light incident on it back into the main beam; the relative motion between the vibrating surface and the main optic's mirrors introduces a time-varying phase to this stray light which shows up as noise~\cite{Accadia:2010zzb}.
+This is not surprising as ground motion is a persistent source of noise at both of the observatories.
+During high ground motion, the vibrating hardware in the detector can reflect any stray light incident on it back into the main beam; the relative motion between the vibrating surface and the main optic's mirrors introduces a time-varying phase to this stray light which shows up as noise~\cite{Accadia:2010zzb,Ottaway:2012oce,Valdes:2017xce,Soni:2020rbu}.
 At Livingston, the glitch categories Tomte and None of the Above are the most dominant after Scattered Light while at Hanford, Low-frequency Burst and Extremely Loud are the second and third most frequent source of transient noise respectively.
 The frequency of different glitch classes varies both between the two observatories and between observing runs.